qbolt/timein/README.md

 # timein

-> A command-line application for getting the time in a given location, or the difference in time between two locations.
+> A command-line application for getting the time in a given location, or the difference in time between two locations or timezones.

 ## Install